 While these bugs may seem small, the damage they are causing will probably be intense.

 Several small insects feed on outdoor and indoor plants.
-While some are seasonal and easy to get rid of, others multiply in hours, stripping the plant of nutrients all year long.
+While some are seasonal and easy to eliminate, others multiply in hours, stripping the plant of nutrients all year.

-The yellow bugs are mostly aphids, which are tiny pests that you can still see with your eye despite their size.
+The yellow bugs are mostly aphids, tiny pests you can still see with your eye despite their size.

 Unless aphids are controlled, they can cause significant, irreversible damage.
 Apart from yellow, you may also see aphids in different colors.